What is Product-Market Fit?

 Once you’ve targeted market problems, it’s time to build an org of teams that innovate on them faster than your competitors.
 Speed and accuracy are key, with teams moving quickly while ensuring their solutions are accurate.
 A great product org learns about its market through the shipping process: exploring customer usage of features, developing new hypotheses, offering new features to validate them, and so on.

 At Heap, we advocate building by iterating.
 Ship an MVP, then test, measure, and tweak as quickly as possible.
 Don’t wait for the idea to be perfect—put something out there!
 The hard work is then learning what to do next from how users behave.
 We believe well-prepared and documented product hypotheses are better than product decisions.
 Want to evaluate the effectiveness of your hypotheses?
-We have another worksheet for you.
+We have another worksheet for you, our After Action Report.

 (3) Now it’s time to optimize product-market fit.